chassardmartin/chassardmartin.github.io/index.md

 ---

-Here's Von Neumann's elephant, a wonderful example of the sparse reprensentation of a complex phenomenon using Fourier sums.
+Here's Von Neumann's elephant, a wonderful example of the sparse representation of a complex phenomenon using Fourier sums.

 <img src="/images/elephant.png" style="width:640px; height=480px">